-If you are using a fairly old computer at home then we recommend #1 as a starting point, but if you have problems with the online service (you will often get a ‘No Vacancy’ message when a lot of people are using the servce and there is no spare capacity on the servers) then we recommend trying option #2!
+If you are using a fairly old computer at home then we recommend #1 as a starting point, but if you have problems with the online service (you will often get a ‘No Vacancy’ message when a lot of people are using the service and there is no spare capacity on the servers) then we recommend trying option #2!
 It’s what you’ll be using during the term anyway.

-When you start the Geocomputation module in the Autumn you will still be using notebooks and Python, but we’ll running them using Anaconda Python and/or the GeoCUP system to give you more control over the code and libraries that you use.
-What we’re doing now, however, is the best way to get you started since it doesn’t require you to download 15GB of data to set up GeoCUP!
+When you start the Geocomputation module in the Autumn you will be using notebooks and Python, but we’ll running them using Anaconda Python to give you more control over the code and libraries that you use.
+It will be the same regardless of whether you decide to use a cluster machine, or bring your own.